ishitadatta/Studee/README.md

  7. Show user type (teacher/student) for each post, comment, reply
  8. Display user profile next to post/comment/reply
  9. Increment engagement score for each user forum activity
+ 10. Increment hit count of a post every time a new user views the post
- 10. Delete post and its trailing comments and replies by post owner
+ 11. Delete post and its trailing comments and replies by post owner
- 11. Delete comment and its trailing replies by comment owner
+ 12. Delete comment and its trailing replies by comment owner
- 12. Delete comment reply by its owner
+ 13. Delete comment reply by its owner

 ## Additional Features